-Dear Sacramento and Placer Catholic Elementary School Community:
+Dear Vallejo and Benicia Catholic Elementary School Community:

-We are pleased to announce that we are partnering with Sacramento County and Urgent Care Now, our partner for Covid-19 screening, to offer Covid-19 screening for our employees and all 6th, 7th, and 8th grade students returning to campus after Christmas break.
-Covid-19 has been on the rise, and social activities outside our normgal Stable Groups - like celebrating holidays - leave us all more vulnerable.
+We are pleased to announce that we are partnering with Solano County and Urgent Care Now, our partner for Covid-19 screening, to offer Covid-19 screening for our employees and all 6th, 7th, and 8th grade students returning to campus after Christmas break.
+Covid-19 has been on the rise, and social activities outside our normal cohorts - like celebrating holidays - leave us all more vulnerable.
 The county is offering us a number of testing kits at no cost to our schools, which gives us the opportunity to use antigen screening to establish a baseline for the safest possible return to campus.

-Covid-19 antigen screening will take place on January 3, 2021 from 8am to 2pm for all school employees and all on-campus learners in 6th, 7th, and 8th grades.
-Please make every effort to arrive before 12.30, as a rush at the end may make it difficult for us to screen all tests in a timely manner.
+Covid-19 antigen screening will take place on January 3 and January 10 from 8am to 12.30pm for all school employees and all on-campus learners in 6th, 7th, and 8th grades.
+In the interest of smoothing traffic flow, our recommended testing windows are: